 If the plot of Unbreakable itself seems refreshingly cryptic, the film's gradual revelation of that plot offers even greater pleasures.
 Eduardo Serra, the cinematographer who made 1997's The Wings of the Dove so haunting, works similar wonders with his compositions here.
 Any man who can make working-class Philadelphia look as enchanting, and possibly as enchanted, as turn-of-the-century Venice knows what he's doing.
 And yet, the dark beauty of Unbreakable feels very dark indeed.
 Like the spidery circle of blood that emerges through a crash victim's bandage in an early shot, the creepy atmosphere of Unbreakable grows insistently but slowly, and in no single direction.
 Shyamalan withholds the scenes we expectthe train wreck is "visualized" only in an aerial shot of its disjointed aftermathand keeps offering scenes we don't understand.
 The trick is that we want to understand them.
 Why does David have occasional, jarring insights into the lives of strangers?
 How did a near-fatal car crash bring Audrey and David together, and what are the weaknesses of a union founded on that kind of event?

 The only element of Unbreakable's elusive first half that doesn't really work is the Joseph character.
-He seems to exist only to react to the older protagonists, or else because Shyamalan knows he hit big last year with a story about a young boy, and he's willing to offer another one to keep the seats filled.
-Let's just say that lightning has not struck twice as far as Shyamalan's ability to identify pre-adolescent talent, or to direct it.
-Joseph and the actor playing him both seem too aware that they are characters in a ghost story.
-By contrast, Shyamalan has elicited credible performances from Willis, Jackson, and Wright Penn, all of whom, like Toni Collette's character in The Sixth Sense, are more dramatically compelling than most people in horror films, or even in most dramas.
+He seems to exist only to react to the older protagonists, or else because Shyamalan knows he hit big last year with a story about a young boy and he's willing to offer another one to keep the seats filled.
+Let's just say that lightning has not struck twice as far as Shyamalan's ability to identify or steward pre-adolescent talent.
+Joseph and Spencer Treat Clark, the actor playing him, both seem too aware that they are characters in a ghost story.
+By contrast, Shyamalan has elicited credible performances from Willis, Jackson, and Wright Penn, all of whom, like Toni Collette's character in The Sixth Sense, are more dramatically compelling than most people in horror films or even in most dramas.
 That Shyamalan writes such spare, moving dialogue for the scenes between Willis and Wright Penn only fuels our expectations that their domestic unease is as important to the movie as Elijah Price and his creepy conjectures.

 I don't know what to say about the film's concluding sequences that can explain why Unbreakable goes so wrong, especially without diminishing its surprises.
 Part of the problem, however, is certainly that Shyamalan himself becomes far too preoccupied with surprise.
 The film's twists become increasingly illogical and increasingly inscrutable, until a berserk final scene in which Jackson in particular seems to be playing an entirely different person than he was previously.
-The elliptical shivers of Serra's camerawork become too deliberately portentous, as when he delivers an absurd, protracted close-up of a half-full, half-empty glass, or a genuinely chilling shot of a swimming pool that suffers even more from sheer overlength.
+The elliptical shivers of Serra's camerawork become too deliberately portentous, as when his director prescribes an absurd, protracted close-up of a half-full, half-empty glass, or a genuinely chilling shot of a swimming pool that suffers from sheer overlength and dramatic overdetermination.
 Shyamalan also makes some frustrating chromatic blunders, as when he dresses some criminals "hidden" inside dismal brown-and-grey crowds in loud orange and vibrant lime.
 These color choices may be an attempt to incorporate the comic book aesthetic which is so important to the narrative, but that decision stands at odds with the film's carefully crafted realist elements, and we have a hard time crediting David for detecting villains that stick out like sore thumbs.